misimori/misimori.github.io/index.md

 ---

-I am *Postdoc Researcher* at University of Pittsburgh.
+I am a *Postdoc Researcher* at University of Pittsburgh.
 My research interests lie at the intersection of physics-based modeling of cell mechanics, soft matter and fluid structure interactions.